Gankra/abi-cafe/docs/src/kdl-script/types/union.md

-# KDLScript union types
+# union types

-A KDLScript union type is a C-like untagged union.
+A KDLScript `union` type is a C-like untagged union.
 [For rust-like tagged unions, see tagged types](./tagged.md).

 This definition: